Skip to content

 AYNIG guarantees:

-1. A single active executor per branch
+1. one active executor per branch

 4. HEAD-based determinism

-5. Distributed compatibility without external services
+5. distributed execution without external coordination services